Office Wiring For Your Move or Remodel

 Office Wiring Plan

-Office wiring, also known as structured cabling, should be one of many items on your office move or office renovation checklist.
+Office wiring, or structured cabling, should be one of many items on your office move or renovation checklist.

-After all, you want to ensure that there are working voice, data, and power connections for your employees’ phones, computers, and printers the day you move in.
-Otherwise, staff productivity could take a temporary hit.
+After all, you want to ensure that your employees’ phones, computers, and printers have working voice, data, and power connections the day you move in.
+Otherwise, staff productivity could temporarily suffer.

 Here are some ideas for making that part of your move or renovation easier and less stressful.

-As with most other items on your move or renovation checklist, it’s critical to plan your low-voltage office wiring well ahead of time.
+As with most other items on your move or renovation checklist, planning your low-voltage office wiring is critical.

-High voltage wiring for lighting and electrical outlets is generally a more routine part of an office move or remodel.
-An electrician is a standard site subcontractor, along with framers and sheet rockers.
+High-voltage wiring for lighting and electrical outlets is generally a more routine part of an office move or remodel.
+An electrician, along with framers and sheet rockers, is a standard site subcontractor.
 A data cabler is often an afterthought.

 As you map out offices, common areas, and warehouse space, mark on your plans who will be using each space and how they will be using the area.
 Note where you will require internet access and telephone connections.

 Ideally, a wiring contractor will run network cables while the walls and ceilings are open.
-This timing makes the job go faster and reduces costs.
+This timing speeds up the job and reduces costs.

 For example, it’s best to route the wiring through the ceiling area before contractors install drop ceiling tiles.

-It’s also easier for a contractor to run cable drops to desktops, printers, servers, and Wi-Fi device locations when the walls are open.
-It takes a wiring contractor more time and effort to drop cables after a sheetrock contractor has closed up the walls — especially when walls are stuffed with insulation.
+When the walls are open, it’s also easier for a contractor to run cable drops to desktops, printers, servers, and Wi-Fi device locations.
+However, it takes a wiring contractor more time and effort to drop cables after a sheetrock contractor has closed up the walls, especially when the walls are stuffed with insulation.

-Wall jacks for voice and data are normally mounted close to electrical outlets so that power is available near all devices that require AC.
+Wall jacks for voice and data are usually mounted close to electrical outlets so that power is available near all devices that require AC.

-With proper planning, you can ensure that people can get to work on Day One in the new space.
+With proper planning, you can ensure that people can start working in the new space on Day One.

 Start with People Placement

 Start with people.
-Where you have people, you likely need internet.
+Where you have people, you likely need internet access.
 Look at your plans and identify where you’ve planned to put desks and other furniture.
-Where there’s going to be a desk, it’s almost sure that there will need to be at least one internet connection for a computer.
+Where there’s going to be a desk, there will almost certainly need to be at least one internet connection for a computer.

 Depending on your phone system, you may also need a second cable.
 VoIP phone systems use Cat6 network cable, whereas traditional PBX phone systems use solid core, twisted-pair wires.